57% of Individuals Are Willing to Receive Promotional Texts

 While only a portion of individuals were willing to receive text messages from businesses, our research identified the impact a discount would have on their willingness to receive promotional text messages.
 We asked respondents how large a discount on a $100 purchase would need to be for them to share their phone number with a business.

-57.3% of respondents were willing to share their phone number with a business if they received a discount of 40% or less.
+57.3% of respondents were willing to share their phone number with a business if they received a discount of less than 40%.
 23.3% of respondents were willing to share their number to receive promotional text messages for a discount of less than 20%.

 Ages 18–24 Are More Willing to Share for a Discount

 When reviewing different segments of respondents, we found that ages 18–24 were significantly more likely to share their phone numbers than the average consumer.
-72.2% of them were willing to share their phone number with a business to receive promotional text messages for a discount of 40% or less.
+72.2% of them were willing to share their phone number with a business to receive promotional text messages for a discount of less than 40%.
 Of those, 25.5% were willing to share their number to receive promotional text messages for a discount of less than 20%.

 Takeaway: While consumers are less willing to receive promotional text messages from businesses, providing a discount to customers will increase their willingness to share their phone number in order to receive promotional text messages in the future.